 “It’s not how much money you make but how much money you keep, how hard it works for you, and how many generations you keep it for.” – Robert Kiyosaki

-If you need some advice on managing your finances, you can begin with reading some online blogs.
+If you need some advice on managing your finances, you can begin by reading some online blogs.

 Financial Planning Blogs

 This site is owned by Joshua M. Brown.
 He is a New York City-based financial adviser.
 The Reformed Broker started in 2008 and eventually became one of the most read sites about financial planning.
 You can read in this blog topics about market, politics, economics, culture, and finance.
 What’s unique about it is that Joshua does not write topics giving out financial advice or what to invest in, but commentaries on his market-related insights instead.

 This website was founded by Tadas Viskanta, a private investor with over 25 years of experience in financial markets.
 His written works have been featured in different journals, such as the Financial Analyst Journal.
 This site aims to bring the best of the investment blogosphere to its readers every day.

 This financial planning site is for generations X and Y. It is owned by Mary Beth Storjohann, a financial coach, author, and speaker.
 She chose to provide guidance to people in her generation who are in their 20’s, 30’s, and 40’s, because of the limited financial information for these age ranges, based on her experience.